 You know that any income you earn, whether it’s from a job, rental property, or business venture, is taxed by the IRS, but what about stocks and bonds?
+Are stocks taxable?
 While any profit you make from stocks is taxed, it’s somewhat different than earned income.
 To help you understand capital gains and dividends, our CPAs in Raleigh are sharing a closer look at how you pay taxes on stocks.

 Understanding the Capital Gains Tax